Who are the Friends of Gainsborough Cemeteries and Chapel?

 We will reply to you as soon as we can and that will not take longer than 30 calendar days.

-Under the General Data Protection Regulation you have a number of important rights.
+Under the UK General Data Protection Regulation and the Data Protection Act 2018. you have a number of important rights.
 In summary, those include rights to:

 fair processing of information and transparency over how we use your use personal information